Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_CircuitPython.md

 Interacting with the REPL with *help()*, which tell you where to start exploring the REPL.
 To run code in REPL, type it in next to the REPL prompt.
 To list built-in modules type *help("modules")* and would show up a list of all the core modules built into CircuitPython, including "*board*".
 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/esp32c3_circuitpython/3.png" /></div>

-Then can type "*import board*" into the REPL and press enter.
-Next, type "*dir(board)*" into the REPL and get a list of all of the pins on your board.
+Then can type *"import board"* into the REPL and press enter.
+Next, type *"dir(board)"* into the REPL and get a list of all of the pins on your board.
 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/esp32c3_circuitpython/4.png" /></div>

 ### 2. CircuitPython Web Workflow
 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/esp32c3_circuitpython/5.png" /></div>

 [The CircuitPython Code Editor](https://code.circuitpython.org/) provides a fuller and more enriching experience when editing files on your ESP32-based device running the latest version of CircuitPython.
 The editor allows you to edit files using web Bluetooth, USB, and Web Workflow over WiFi.